johnsto/goserve/README.md

 Notes
 -----
 Goserve will serve up the `index.html` file of any directory that is requested.
 If `index.html` is not found, it will list the contents of the directory.
 If you don't want the contents of a directory to be listable, place an empty `index.html` file in the directory.
+Alternatively, specify `prevent-listing: true` on the serve to serve up a "403 Forbidden" error instead.

 Implementation Notes
 --------------------
-Goserve  is little more than a configurable wrapper around Go's `http.ServeFile` handler, so it benefits from the caching/ETag behaviour of the default implementation.
+Goserve is little more than a (admittedly rather hacky) configurable wrapper around Go's `http.ServeFile` handler, so it benefits from all the features of the default `FileServer` implementation (such as ETag support and range handling).
+Unfortunately, Go's `net/http` package doesn't expose quite as much control over the default `FileServer` implementation as one would like, so `goserve` uses a combination of wrapped handlers and `panic` intercepts to achieve the desired behaviour.

-To deal with errors, a custom `ResponseWriter` intercepts `WriteHeader` calls and attempts to serve up an appropriate error file (again, using `http.ServeFile`) for the status is known.
+To deal with errors, a custom `ResponseWriter` intercepts `WriteHeader` calls and attempts to serve up an appropriate error file (again, using `http.ServeFile`) when the status is known.
 Otherwise it falls through to the default implementation.